“Do I Need iFit for my Nordictrack Treadmill?”

-Will the Nordictrack Treadmill Work Without iFit?
+Does the Nordictrack Treadmill Work Without iFit?

 The short answer?
 Yes it will.

-The treadmill will work in manual mode without iFit.
+According to Nordictrack, the treadmill will work in manual mode without iFit.

-But the treadmill will still incline and decline, speed up, slow down etc – just like a standard treadmill.
+But the treadmill will still incline and decline, speed up, slow down etc – just like a regular treadmill.
 You’ll still be able to see your workout stats on the console like a normal treadmill.

-If you don’t renew your subscription you will have access to a limited number of iFit workouts.
+“If you don’t renew your subscription you will have access to a limited number of iFit workouts.
 You can always use your treadmill, elliptical, bike, fusion or rower in manual mode.
-The iFit subscription is required for the advertised coach-controlled interactive personal training experience but not mandatory to purchase. (emphasis mine)
+The iFit subscription is required for the advertised coach-controlled interactive personal training experience but not mandatory to purchase.” (emphasis mine)

 This makes sense.

-Nordictrack would be shooting themselves in the foot if they only made treadmills that run with iFit since not everyone wants it.
+Nordictrack would be shooting themselves in the foot if they only made treadmills that run with iFit – since not everyone wants it.

 Of course, they certainly want you to renew the subscription if you think the value is there.
-But you don’t have to.

 Now, if you’ve just started your treadmill buying research, you may be wondering: